I have a Zivver account

 • How to log in to Outlook with Zivver

-• How to safely mail from Outlook
+• How to send secure emails from Outlook

-• Which are the three safety levels
+• What the three safety levels are

 • How to revoke a message